 “Living in six extended family households, including adults with developmental and other challenges, they are surrounded by family farms, woods, and warm-hearted neighbours.”

-Volunteering area: People & Earth Care
+People & Earth Care

-Location: Wisconsin, USA
+Wisconsin, USA

-Short description: Their non-profit community can be found in North West Wisconsin, tucked into the bluffs of the St. Croix River, yet less than an hour from Minneapolis/St Paul.
+Their non-profit community can be found in North West Wisconsin, tucked into the bluffs of the St. Croix River, yet less than an hour from Minneapolis/St Paul.
 Living in six extended family households, including adults with developmental and other challenges, they are surrounded by family farms, woods, and warm-hearted neighbours.

 They see their contribution to the project as a lifestyle, not a job.
 It is an active, practical, energetic place where they all love to create a sustainable and land-based life.
 It suits people who enjoy a diversity of busy and creative, purposeful, physical activities.
 Everyone at Community Homestead is a volunteer contributing their efforts and receiving their needs from a shared budget.
 “We all participate as we are able to and are valued for who we are.
 Regardless of abilities, we are all members of the same team, looking after the land, each other and our town, county, and world”.